Ruvell Martin: Seattle Seahawks

 Martin signed with the Seattle Seahawks on March 15, 2010.
 He was released on September 4, 2010, as the Seahawks made final cuts to set their 53-man roster.
 On November 3, 2010, Martin re-signed with the Seahawks.

 Buffalo Bills

 The Buffalo Bills signed Martin on August 24, 2011.
 He was released during final cuts, but was re-signed early in the season.
 A late-season hamstring injury hampered his season.

 Martin was re-signed by the Bills on March 7, 2012.
 He was released during final cuts but re-signed quickly after.
 He suffered an injury that kept him out of at least one game in the season.

-After playing
+Personal and post-retirement life

 Martin met his wife Michelle in college; the couple has four children.
 After his playing career ended, Martin worked as a realtor in Fort Mill, South Carolina.
-In 2020, former college teammate Matt LaFleur hired Martin in a minority coaching fellowship role.
+In 2020, former college teammate Matt LaFleur hired Martin in a minority coaching fellowship role with the Packers.
 After the 2021 season, Martin left the team.

-Current

-Martin will now be arriving at York Preparatory Academy (in business casual) to act as a guest speaker to their business program day.